 2 Sitio(s) de ejecución

-Nikolay M. recalls: “The Jews were killed in a grave at the end of the village, near the linen factory.
-I saw the shooting from far away, 300 meters.
-I saw how the Jews approached the grave and heard some shots.
-I couldn’t see the details.
+Nikolay M.: “The Jews were killed in a grave on the outskirts of the village, near the linen factory.
+I saw the shooting from about 300 meters away.
+I saw how the Jews went up to the grave and heard gunfire.
+I couldn’t see very well.
 I left at the beginning of the shooting.
-I remember that it was cold.”
+I remember how cold it was.”
 (Witness N°645, interviewed in Gory, on June 19, 2013).

-As soon as the occupation began, many shootings occurred in the village.
+As soon as the occupation began, numerous shootings took place in the village.
 First, three Jewish men were shot.
-According to German sources, on October 10, 1941, members of the EK8 surrounded the village.
+According to German sources, on October 10, 1941, members of EK8 surrounded the village.
 Nikolay M. (Witness N°645) remembers that the Germans and local policemen led a large column of Jews out of the village.
-A large pit had been dug at the site of the flax factory.
-The Jews were ordered to undress and to lie face down in the pit before being shot.
-Approximately 200 victims were murdered during the execution.
+A large pit had been dug at the flax factory.
+The Jews were ordered to undress and lie face down in the pit before being shot.
+Circa.
+200 victims were murdered during the execution.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?

 Por favor contáctenos a firstname.lastname@example.org

 o llamando a Yahad – In Unum at +33 (0) 1 53 20 13 17